metabrainz/picard/INSTALL.md

    Due to slowdowns in reading the CD TOC, using libdiscid versions 0.3.0 - 0.4.1 is not recommended.

-We recommend you use [pip](https://pip.pypa.io/en/stable/) to install the dependencies:
+We recommend you use [pip](https://pip.pypa.io/en/stable/) to install the Python
+dependencies:

 Run the following command to install PyQt5, Mutagen and discid: